barryclark/jekyll-now/_posts/2016-09-30-swot-analysis.md

           </td>
           <td>
             <ul>
-              <li>Anglia Ruskin University offers a service called <a href="http://web.anglia.ac.uk/anet/studyskillsplus/">Study Skills Plus</a>, as well as unlimited access to video tutorials on [Lynda.com](https://www.lynda.com/), which I could use to improve in this area.</li>
+              <li>Anglia Ruskin University offers a service called <a href="http://web.anglia.ac.uk/anet/studyskillsplus/">Study Skills Plus</a>, as well as unlimited access to video tutorials on <a href="https://www.lynda.com/">Lynda.com</a>, which I could use to improve in this area.</li>
               <li>The Internet offers countless opportunities to improve in using all types of software.</li>
               <li>Some software, which has to be purchased or subscribed to, is available for free on university owned computers and <a href="http://web.anglia.ac.uk/it/services/remotedesktop/">Remote Desktops</a>.</li>
             </ul>